-The Governing Body, Head of Centre and Assistant SENCO will take overall responsibility for developing and implementing the schools SEN policy.
+The Governing Body, Headteacher and Assistant SENCO will take overall responsibility for developing and implementing the schools SEN policy.
 In our school Dr Janet Clarke, Chair of the Governing Body, has taken a particular responsibility for the development and implementation of the SEN policy.